 All four of these women could choose to give their time to several organizations, but after attending Legacy RetreatsⓇ with their families, these women chose IoH.
 Each was eager to serve as they had been served.
 Tarah helped out at her local Kendra Scott store this past October on Holley Day, a special in-store event when a portion of all sales were donated to IoH.
 She and Dionna have also filled out applications to volunteer on a future retreat, and Dionna will be contributing from home in February.

 On our upcoming retreat, Tracy and Melinda will mark a special moment for IoH, one we celebrate with anticipation, hope, and gratitude.
-Although several past retreat participants come back to volunteer with IoH, (66 past family members served returned as Legacy Retreat volunteers in 2018!) they will be only our second and third retreat volunteers with metastatic breast cancer.
+Although several past retreat participants come back to volunteer with IoH, (66 past family members served returned as Legacy Retreat volunteers in 2018!) they will be some of the first retreat volunteers with metastatic breast cancer.
 Coming back to the very same retreat their families were served on last year, Tracy, Melinda, and Melinda’s daughter Katelyn will all be volunteering at the Kendra Scott-sponsored IoH Legacy RetreatⓇ to Orlando in February.

 |“I’m strong and healthy now like anyone else, and it is empowering for me to be able to help others.
 I want to take advantage of times like this to hopefully inspire someone else.”